 - The plan should be drafted with clear lines and sufficient contrast to ensure drawing lines and text are legible once photocopied or scanned. - The use of colour should be avoided for clarity as printer colour and the selected colour often blend into non contrasting colours and becomes difficult to comprehend.
-If a colour plan is printed in black and white the plan will loose clarity and become difficult to comprehend. - Grey scale/colour must not be used for primary line work. - A 10cm wide x 7 cm high void space ideally in the top right or top left hand corner for Council to stamp and endorse the plan. - A minimum of two indigenous canopy trees (at least one large, ideally two) or the retention of suitable existing trees within the front setback or as per the GRZ 1-4 & RGZ 1-2 schedule Clause 54 and 55 (if applicable) and one canopy tree located in each dwelling private open space. - Tree Protection Fence locations for retained trees to be clearly defined on the plan as per AS 4970-2009 Protection of trees on development sites.
-This does not infer a TPZ radius. - North Point -between the 9 o'clock and 3 o'clock position pointing towards the top of the plan. - Plans are to be orientated in a landscape aspect NOT in portrait. - Scale generally to be always 1:100. - Title block designer name, company, contact details, site address, date and type of project. - Refer to the Landscape Plan Checklist for additional information
+If a colour plan is printed in black and white the plan will lose clarity and become difficult to comprehend. - Grey scale/colour must not be used for primary line work. - A 10cm wide x 7 cm high void space ideally in the top right or top left hand corner for Council to stamp and endorse the plan. - The minimum number of trees required under the relevant Zone Standard B13 or as required by the Planning Permit. - Tree Protection measures for retained trees to be clearly defined on the plan as per AS 4970-2009 Protection of trees on development sites.
+This does not infer a TPZ radius. - North Point between the 9 o'clock and 3 o'clock position pointing towards the top of the plan. - Plans are to be orientated in a landscape aspect NOT in portrait. - Scale generally to be always 1:100. - Title block designer name, company, contact details, site address, date and type of project. - Refer to the Landscape Plan Checklist for additional information